 In-person, Outdoor Programs for children and families

-All programs are at 10:30am and will be held outside the library.
+All programs are a Wednesday at 10:30am and will be held outside the library.
 Please observe social distancing and masking standards as you attend.

 June 9: Remarkable Reptiles

 July 28: PawPADS - UWRF Dog training program

 Origami, Magic and Storytelling from Yasu Ishida.

 Join us for this virtual performance.
 Watch now.